 With your permission, versions of Storyist for macOS downloaded from the Storyist website may collect:

-Versions of Storyist for Mac purchased from the Storyist website may send an update check request to our server.
+Versions of Storyist for Mac downloaded from the Storyist website may send a software update request to our server.
 To accomplish this, we use the open source Sparkle framework.
 Storyist will ask you if you want to share system information when checking for updates.
 If you agree, the software update request contains:

-If you don’t want Storyist for Mac to collect this information, you can opt-out by opening the General pane of the Storyist preferences window and setting the Check for Updates popup to Manual.
+If you don’t want Storyist for Mac to include this information, you can opt-out by opening the General pane of the Storyist preferences window and unchecking the "Send anonymous system info when checking" checkbox.

-Note: For apps purchased from the App Store or Mac App Store, update checking is handled by the operating system, not the app, so you won't see a setting for it in the preferences window.
+Note: Update checking for apps purchased from the App Store or Mac App Store is handled by the operating system, not the app, so you won't see a setting for it in the preferences window.